cpichard/usdtweak/README.md

 ## Status

-There is no roadmap at the moment, as it is my side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end.
+There is no roadmap at the moment, it is my side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end.
 The original idea behind this project was to improve usdview by adding edition capabilities, for artists, technical directors and users who don't necessarily know the USD ascii syntax or are not familiar with python.
-So my current goal driving the developments is to provide at least the same functionalities as usdview and some ability to edit the stages and layers.
+So my current goal driving the developments is to provide at least the same functionalities as usdview with some ability to edit the stages and layers.

 As of today usdtweak allows

 - to edit multiple stages and layers at the same time, copying and pasting prims between layers,
 - to edit stages properties selecting the edit target
+- to create and edit variants
 - to edit layer hierarchy: adding, deleting, reparenting, and renaming prims
 - to edit layer stack: adding, deleting new sublayers
-- to create and delete compositions like variants, references and payloads, inherits, ...
+- to create and delete compositions like references and payloads, inherits, ...
 - to change property values in layers or stages
-- to add and delete keys
+- to add and delete keys on properties
 - a minimal viewport interaction: translating, rotating, scaling objects.
 - text editing (for small files)
 - and more ...

-Drop me an email if you are interested in beta testing on windows or if you can't compile it.
+If you want to usdtweak, you can download the latest windows installer here https://github.com/cpichard/usdtweak/releases.
+Feel free to reach out if you have feedbacks.

+You can also build usdtweak, here are the instructions to do so.

 ## Building